 We like to give meaning to life, via the idea of the good.
-Why should we impose the good when every act of so-called goodness gives way to non-goodness, to harm, to unhealthy circumstances, to evil, to violence and war?
-Are we not disillusioned with all those who tell us what is for our good — politicians, corporations, scientists, media, religious, educators and so on?
+Why should we impose the good when every act of so-called goodness reveals non-goodness in the world, the harm, unhealthy circumstances, evil, violence and war?
+Are we not disillusioned with all those who tell us what is for our good – politicians, corporations, scientists, media, religious, educators and so on?
 The consensus of the powerful and privileged claim to be on the side of the good.
-This gives meaning to the influential at the expense of the many.
+The influential determine what is good at the expense of the many who identify with the views of the influential.

 Aren’t we tired of telling others what is for their good, as well as telling ourselves?
-Adherence to the identity with the idea of the good perpetuates a banality.
-The belief in the good is not good!
+Adherence to the identity with the idea of the good confirms the banality of the good.
+The belief in the good reinforces the seeing of the not good.
+We find ourselves imprisoned to a belief that life is good and bad, right and wrong, progress and regress.

-When our inner construct claims that life has meaning, we place pressure upon ourselves and various modes of existence amidst the movements of cosmic life.
-There is no evidence to show that life has any inherent meaning; nothing is carved in the rock to indicate a higher or lower purpose to life.
-Such wishes and determinations of our species only reveal a heartfelt need to try to make sense of it all.
+When our mental construct claims that life has a specific meaning, we may place pressure upon ourselves and others to identify with such interpretations of existence.
+There is no evidence to show that life has any inherent meaning; we cannot find statements in the nature to indicate a higher or lower purpose to life.
+Such wishes and determinations of our species to have a higher purpose reveal a heartfelt need to try to make sense of it all.
+We might have an aspiration to fulfil a potential or a desire to escape dealing with mundane daily realities.

-Yet, we foolishly can slide from belief in doing good and finding the good to give meaning to our life into the other extreme of meaninglessness, of the selfish gene, of a dark, empty universe, full of desperate forebodings.
+Yet, we foolishly can slide from belief in doing good and finding the good, to give meaning to our life into the other extreme of meaninglessness, of the selfish gene, of a dark, empty universe, full of desperate forebodings.
 These views, too, impose upon life negative and hostile attitudes that reveal a superficiality of perception.
 There is no evidence to confirm a pointless, meaninglessness existence either.
-A meaningful life and meaningless life have little relevance in reality.
+A meaningful life and meaningless life have little relevance.

 We have the capacity to keep uncovering unfolding processes, large and small.
 Global or particular, these dynamics of change confirm the unreliability that impact upon our sensibilities.
 Upon experiencing unpredictable events, we might pursue an upliftment, a purpose, a divine, to make us feel good about ourselves, and feel good about the impact that we make.
 The wish to leave a little mark in history, even if it is only with family and one or two friends, smacks of absurdity.

 We can approve or disapprove of the reasons to live from the variety of written views of different people.
-Our affirmations and rejections only confirm we give meaning to the views.
-Life does not invite a meaning except as a multiplicity.
-There is no inherent truth to any meaning and no inherent truth to projecting life as a meaningless bland.
+Our affirmations and rejections only confirm we produce views in response to views of others or the absence of them.
+Life does not invite any specific purpose or a range of them, yet they still emerge.
+There is no inherent truth to any evolutionary or divine purpose.
+There is no inherent truth to the view that life does not have any meaning or purpose.
+Our views about life often depends on how we feel at the time.

 It is a relief and liberating to live without the rude imposition of a meaning.
 The wind is free to blow through the trees.